 Fundamental Truth #3 – A Few Rankings Is Not Enough, You Need Omnipresence

-In fact, if you’ve dealt with an SEO agency in the past you know how they will brag about it and make it look like your investment is paid many times over because your website is ranking for such and such keyword.
+In fact, if you’ve dealt with an SEO agency in the past you know how they will brag about it and make it look like your investment is paid many times over because your website is ranking for such and such keyword in the search results.

 And yet… this ranking is not really moving the needle in your business.